 Columbia River Basalt Group

-The USGS Cascades Volcano Observatory in Vancouver, Washington has published information on the Columbia River Basalt Group.
+The USGS Cascades Volcano Observatory in Vancouver, Washington has published information on the Columbia River Basalt Group (CRBG).
+You can also read the comprehensive field-trip guide (2017) to the vents, dikes, stratigraphy, and structure of the CRBG in Oregon and Washington.

 Hiking Guide to Washington Geology (2009)